MetalPetal/MetalPetal/README.md

 An image processing framework based on Metal.

-**MetalPetal is still in its early phase and isn't ready for day-to-day usage.**

 ## Design Overview

 MetalPetal is an image processing framework based on [Metal](https://developer.apple.com/metal/) designed to provide real-time processing for still image and video with easy to use programming interfaces.